felipeangelimvieira/prophetverse/README.md

 poetry add prophetverse
 ```

-## 📊 Forecasting with Default Values
+## 📊 Forecasting with default hyperparameters

 Prophetverse model provides an interface compatible with sktime.
 Here's how to use it: